luciaddeveloperplatform/luciadria2020nolint/src/license/readme.txt

 Place your license here.
-Makesure the file is called
+Make sure the file is called 'luciadria_development.txt', other wise rename it.
-   - luciadria_development.txt